oravus/seqNet/README.md

 [seq2single (2019)](https://github.com/oravus/seq2single);
 [LoST (2018)](https://github.com/oravus/lostX)

-<a name="nordclean">[a]<a> This is the clean version of the dataset that excludes images from the tunnels and red lights, exact image names can be obtained from [here](https://github.com/QVPR/Patch-NetVLAD/blob/main/patchnetvlad/dataset_imagenames/nordland_imageNames_index.txt).
+<a name="nordclean">[a]<a> This is the clean version of the dataset that excludes images from the tunnels and red lights and can be downloaded from [here](https://cloudstor.aarnet.edu.au/plus/s/8L7loyTZjK0FsWT).

 <a name="saveLoc">[b]<a> These will automatically save to `./data/`, you can modify this path in [download.sh](https://github.com/oravus/seqNet/blob/main/download.sh) and [get_datasets.py](https://github.com/oravus/seqNet/blob/5450829c4294fe1d14966bfa1ac9b7c93237369b/get_datasets.py#L6) to specify your workdir.